 First of all you will receive an email confirming that they have received the application.
 If successful the following will happen:

-- Claims relating to the current tax year 2019/20 will see an adjustment in the tax coding notices.
+Claims relating to the tax year 2021/22 will see an adjustment in the tax coding notices.
 The non-taxpayer tax code will include an N and the basic rate taxpayer will have an M added to their tax code.

 You don’t need to reapply in future tax years.
 Typically the tax code will continue to include the married couples allowance.